Measurement prospects for the pair-instability mass cutoff with gravitational waves: Projections for the end of O4

 \section{Projections for the end of O4}

 Moving from current to future GW observations, we project constraints that may be possible by the end of the LVK O4 observing run.
-We use the same 10 catalog realizations as in Section~\ref{section: Validating GWTC-4 constraints} for each simulated population but add a further 150 events to each, roughly compatible with the total number of confident binary BH mergers that may be detected by the end of O4.\footnote{\href{https://gracedb.ligo.org/superevents/public/O4}{gracedb.ligo.org/superevents/public/O4.}}
+We use the same 10 catalog realizations as in Section~\ref{section: Validating GWTC-4 constraints} for each simulated population but add a further 150 events to each, roughly compatible with the total number of confident binary BH mergers that may be detected by the end of O4 \cite{gracedb}.